TNRIS/tnris.org/content/markdown/georodeo/index.md

 Aubrey Drescher has an M.S. in Earth Systems Science from George Mason University.
 She fell in love with GIS in college.
 Over time, programming began to look interesting to her, so she took classes in .NET.
 She got her first developer job at a small company and learned JavaScript on the job.
 5 years ago, she moved to Austin and into local government where she learned about python and map services.
 She currently works at the Texas Water Development Board and helps to plan each year’s ATX GIS Day.

-<a href="https://speakerdeck.com/texasnaturalresourcesinformationsytem/transitioning-to-vector-tiles-in-your-web-map"><i class="glyphicon glyphicon-new-window"></i> Slide Presentation Link</a>
+<a href="https://speakerdeck.com/texasnaturalresourcesinformationsytem/transitioning-to-vector-tiles-in-your-web-map"><i class="fa fa-new-window"></i> Slide Presentation Link</a>

 ****